Solvency Funding Consultation

 Defined benefit pensions are important to many individuals as a stable source of retirement income.
 The B.C. government wants to encourage employers to continue to offer defined benefit pension plans to their employees.

-The public is invited to comment on the full range of potential reform options for solvency funding rules for defined benefit pension plans registered in B.C.
-The purpose of the consultation is to determine whether changes exist that would better support both the protection of members’ benefits and the long-term sustainability of these plans.
+The public was invited to comment on the full range of potential reform options for solvency funding rules for defined benefit pension plans registered in B.C.
+The purpose of the consultation was to determine whether changes exist that would better support both the protection of members’ benefits and the long-term sustainability of these plans.

 The Pension Benefits Standards Act (PBSA) sets out minimum requirements for pension plans registered in B.C.
 Under the PBSA, employers that sponsor defined benefit pension plans must fund the plan according to certain tests and timelines.
 The Province consulted on a broad range of technical reforms to improve predictability for sponsoring employers so that they can fund plans on an ongoing basis to a level sufficient to pay all benefits to members.

 Changes to the funding framework for defined benefit pension plans were shaped by recommendations developed through stakeholder consultation with plan members, retirees, unions, employers and other pension industry stakeholders.

 An initial public consultation was held from October 2018 to January 31, 2019.
 That consultation is now closed.
 Read the consultation paper (PDF).